rabeehribu/Resume-Screening/README.md

 ##  License

-MIT — because great tools should be free to build, break, and better.
+[MIT License](License) — because great tools should be free to build, break, and better.

 ---